ymlasu/para-atm/docs/src/gnats.rst

     my_sim = MySimWithReturnVals()
     some_data = my_sim(return_df=False)['sim_results']

-In this example, the call to `my_sim` on line 7 uses the `return_df=False` option to suppress storing the trajectory results.
+In this example, the call to :code:`my_sim()` on line 7 uses the :code:`return_df=False` option to suppress storing the trajectory results.
 However, this is not required, and both trajectory results and custom return values can be returned if needed.

 The API